- About DCC

 How to apply:

 Complete both the Dutchess Community College application for admission which may be obtained through your Guidance Counselor or the Admissions Office at DCC and the Charles E. and Mabel E. Conklin Scholarship for Academic Excellence application.
-Return these applications to the DCC Office of Admissions.
+Return the application for admission to the DCC Office of Admissions.

 Complete and submit the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov